edzaga/sql-course/sql-course-en/lectures/week3/assignment3.rst

 Question 6 (10 points):
 ^^^^^^^^^^^^^^^^^^^^^^^

 Make a SQL query that returns the amount of matches “SW” won playing as local.

 Question 7 (10 points):
 ^^^^^^^^^^^^^^^^^^^^^^^

-Retrieve the name of the team that won more matches playing as local.
+Make an SQL query that returns a list with the team names and the amount of goals made as a visit.

-Question 8 (15 points):
+Question 8 (10 points):
 ^^^^^^^^^^^^^^^^^^^^^^^

-Make a SQL query that returns the amount of points that “UCH” obtained during the championship ( won matches award 3 points, while a draw awards 1 and a defeat awards no points. the winner is the team that scored more goals)
+Retrieve the name of the team that won more matches playing as local.

 Question 9 (15 points):
 ^^^^^^^^^^^^^^^^^^^^^^^

-Through a SQL query, retrieve the team that won the championship (the team that has more points is the champion. the scoring system detailed in question 6 applies)
+Make a SQL query that returns the amount of points that “UCH” obtained during the championship ( won matches award 3 points, while a draw awards 1 and a defeat awards no points. the winner is the team that scored more goals)